 Trent began his mechanical career in 1979 as an automotive apprentice at Mick’s Auto in Liverpool.
 In 1986, Trent began working at (then) Bowater Mersey, a pulp and paper mill, located in Brooklyn (just outside of Liverpool, Nova Scotia).
 It was at Bowater that he learned the trade of industrial mechanics.
 The mill, with its specialized, large-scale equipment that processed raw wood into finished paper products, provided ample opportunities to learn all aspects of industrial equipment installation, troubleshooting, maintenance and repair.

 During these 8 years at Bowater, he earned his industrial mechanic’s (millwright) certification, and was promoted to maintenance planner.
 In that role, Trent planned/oversaw the paper mill equipment maintenance.
 The mechanical department consisted of 100+ tradesmen, with seven trades foreman.

 Stepping into Entrepreneurship

 In 1994, he purchased and ran a small radiator shop in Hebbville, Nova Scotia.
 There, he built a reputation for great customer service and satisfaction.
 He grew the business into a full-service automotive repair facility.
 Eventually the business became a Napa Autopro outlet.

-In 2010, the economy in Nova Scotia (and elsewhere) took a downward turn and Mike found it necessary to look for formal employment.
+In 2010, the economy in Nova Scotia (and elsewhere) took a downward turn and Trent found it necessary to look for formal employment.
 And once again, he found a job at Bowater Mersey Mill, which by then, had been bought by Resolute Forest Products.
-Back at the mill, Mike was, as before, performing mill maintenance.
+Back at the mill, Trent was, as before, performing mill maintenance.

 Closure of Resolute Forest Products (Bowater Mersey)